Our Future Path! A plan for a better world!

 3. If we end up needing to work just as long and hard as we did in the past, and we can only afford to enjoy the same, or even less, of the available goods or services than we did before, then is that economic growth good?

-4. How would the local mix of businesses fair during an economic downturn?
+4. How would the local mix of businesses manage during an economic downturn?

 Early Growth